bashbang/cloudops/patroni-gold-golddr/README.md

 A github workflow was created that will monitor Gold for uptime.
 This workflow will determine if Gold is happy and if not, it'll update the config on GoldDR to promote it from "Standby Leader" to "Leader".
 We created and tested this, but didn't use it in favour of the Openshift Cronjob.

 # Fail Back
 There are no current plans to automate the switch back to Gold.
-TODO: However we will likely create a procedure and manual workflow to taggle the tag back to Gold from GoldDR.
+TODO: However we will likely create a procedure and manual workflow to toggle the tag back to Gold from GoldDR.

 # Things discovered during development & deployment
 During the development of this chart the infrastructure was torn down and rebuilt from scratch each time.
-Things that didn't get torn down were the PVCs since they're generally holding DB data we'd not want to accidently have them torn down in a production environment.
-This would have to me manually distroyed during developemnt.
+Things that didn't get torn down were the PVCs since they're generally holding DB data we'd not want to accidentally have them torn down in a production environment.
+This would have to me manually destroyed during development.
 From time to time we didn't tear down the PVC allowing PSQL to re-connect to the db.
-In these cases we would run into unusual behavour with the syncronization and sometimes would have challenges bring the DB up after it was deployed.
+In these cases we would run into unusual behavour with the synchronization and sometimes would have challenges bring the DB up after it was deployed.
 We didn't look into this in any detail but are suspect that the WAL files have something to do with it.
 Possibly there's a state file being stored that's causing the issue.
 Once we move this initial implementation into a more real environment we expect we'll experience these problems again and be forced to do a deeper investigation.

 # Assumptions
 - This deals with the DB failover only.
 It does not consider an automated failback.